helxplatform/dug/dug/README.md

 * Init must be run exactly once before starting the docker-compose the first time.
 * Delete docker/db/* and re-run to reset everything.
-* Conf must be run before any clients that connect to the service to set up environment variables, especially ones used for authentication.
+* Conf must be run before any clients that connect to the service to set up environment variables.

 ## Testing